Johk3/JSLAM/README.md

 ## Updates

-This is where you can see all the new stuff in the next version of JSLAM
+This is where you can see all the JSLAM version's

-Updates to New Version:
+0.3.0:

-    Better tracking
+    Switched to SDL2 for displaying video

-    More yeet
+    Performance updates

 ## References